 Edward Pierce is our protagonist, a hardboiled P.I. prone to alcoholism, sent to investigate the mysterious death of the family of an industrialist’s daughter.
 Naturally, this investigation will lead our gruff detective to discovering the usual Lovecraftian stuff: a mysterious horror cult, a psychiatric hospital who seems to be killing the patients instead of curing them and so on.
 I won’t spoil anything of relevance but, while the plot remains decently engaging throughout, it is the characters, along with the competent voice actors, that play a key role in keeping the player’s attention alive through the relatively short 6/7 hours’ length of the adventure.

-At times, the wild changes in mood and the heavy reliance on cutscenes when the first person would work better, do make the game feel rather one-dimensional and half-baked.
+At times, the wild mood swings and the heavy reliance of the story on actual cutscenes, when the first person would work better, do make the game feel rather one-dimensional and half-baked.
 But, in truth, I feel that Cyanide did a decent job but could not do much against short deadlines and a troubled development history.

-While the game design seems to imply, at the beginning, a certain amount of player’s freedom for exploring and talking to people, it is revealed later to be a mere illusion.
-The more atmospheric parts arrive right at the beginning, when the private investigator gets to freely explore the town of Darkwater and the Hawkins mansion.
-After the first couple of chapters, Pierce is just stuck in whatever location he’s thrown in, progressing requires completing certain objectives, with very little chances to go around exploring or talking to characters.
+While the game design seems to imply, at the beginning, a certain amount of player’s freedom as to exploring and talking to people, it is revealed later to be an unfortunate illusion.
+The more atmospheric parts seem to come right at the beginning, when the private investigator gets to freely explore the town of Darkwater and the Hawkins mansion.
+After the first couple of chapters, Pierce seems to find himself just stuck in whatever location he’s thrown in: progressing requires completing certain objectives, with very little chances to go around exploring or talking to characters.

-Sure, the player may wander the psychiatric hospital in search of clues, but collecting any of them seems mostly pointless since all they do is, at best, unlocking dialogue choices, not really changing anything in the plot nor in the main character’s end.
+Sure, the player is allowed to wander the psychiatric hospital in search of clues, but collecting any of them seems mostly pointless since all they do is, at best, unlocking dialogue choices.
+They don’t seem to change changing anything in the plot nor in the main character’s conclusion.
 That is the main problem with all the non-adventure elements that Cyanide has sprinkled throughout: they seem to matter little in the scope of things, ending up as merely perfunctory.

 Even if the player were not to distribute character points, there wouldn’t be dramatic changes in the actual gameplay.
-Having a high number of points in area means having a chance to succeeds when the game asks the player to “hold A to test”; failure means having to do something else.
+Having a high number of points in area means having a chance to succeeds when the game asks the player to “hold A to test”; failure means having to find another way to solve an issue.
 For example, I failed to make up for the offended bartender in the beginning, hence I could not get a drink.
 Don’t think I missed out on much, plotwise.
 Where have I heard of another Lovecraftian game with mostly superflous RPG mechanics?

-The shooting mechanics are entirely devoid of fun and feel like a last minute addition: as long as the player presses the button at the right moment, the enemy will be killed.
+The shooting mechanics are entirely devoid of fun and do definitely feel like a last minute addition: as long as the player presses the button at the right moment, the enemy will be killed.
 Luckily, they’re kept to a minimum, but, frankly, they could have been removed altogether.
 The sanity system, similar to the one found in the Amnesia series, also seems like an afterthought: it creeps up only when hiding in closets and, otherwise, it is of little to no consequence.
-The sanity meter also plays a part, along with “panic attacks” (which happen once, then never again) but I frankly had no clear idea how it was influenced by the events of the plot or the choices I made.
-Still, its only fuction seemes – again – to be about unlocking dialogue choices.
+The sanity meter also plays a part, along with “panic attacks” (which happened to me once, then never again) but I frankly had no clear idea how it was influenced by the events of the plot or the choices I made.
+Still, its only function seemes – again – to be about unlocking superfluous dialogue choices.

 Most of Call of Cthlhu’s elements suffer from a lack of distinct design vision or, at least, a direction in which to take the overall gameplay, ending up being barely noticeable or underutilized, especially for such a short game.
-Citing an example of a classic adventure game with RPG elements, the Quest for Glory series worked because its gameplay was very close to an actual RPG, levelling up meant having to do sometimes boring and repetitive tasks but also gaining reaping the reward of forcing a door, instead of looking for the key.
-CoC gives random points to the player, especially for completing chapters, with very limited rewards.
-Replaying the game all over just to see some new clues here and there, which again aren’t gonna affect the story, is not going to appeal to a lot of players.
+Citing an example of a classic adventure game with RPG elements, the Quest for Glory series worked because its gameplay felt very close to an actual RPG, levelling up meant having to do sometimes boring and repetitive tasks but also reaping the reward of forcing a door, instead of looking for the key.
+CoC gives random points to the player, especially for completing chapters, with seemingly very limited rewards.
+Replaying the game from the beginning just to see some minimal new clues here and there, which – again – aren’t going to affect the story, will mostly fail to appeal to a lot of players.

-As anticipated, Call of Cthulhu ends up delivering little of what it promises.
-Still, a Lovecraftian game lives and dies on its atmosphere and, on that front, Cyanide’s game delivers in spades, along with a serviceable story that never gets too complicated for its own good.
+As anticipated, Call of Cthulhu ends up delivering little of what it promises at the beginning.
+Still, a Lovecraftian game lives and dies (but never really dies, like all good cosmic horror) on its atmosphere and, on that front, Cyanide delivered in spades, along with a serviceable story that never gets too complicated for its own good.
 It never goes for cheap jump scares or over the top scenes with monsters or pseudoacquatic creatures, so its heart is in the right place.
 It is a playable game that seems sadly keen on missing out all of its chances to actually be enduring.
 Again, eerily close to what was wrong with Daughter of Serpents!

-The other obvious first person Lovecraftian game, Dark Corners of the Earth, even though it had many faults, never tried to shoot the moon with its limited mechanics, instead they were, most of the time, closely strung together with the gameplay.
-CoC seems to do the opposite, trying to fit as many different mechanics as possible in a rather short game that would have made more sense as a strong core of simple first person exploring adventure.
+The other first person Lovecraftian title, Dark Corners of the Earth, even though it had many faults, never tried to shoot the moon with its limited mechanics, instead they were, most of the time, closely strung together with the gameplay.
+CoC seems to do the opposite, trying to fit as many different mechanics as possible in a rather short game, that would have felt much more robust as a simple first person exploration adventure.

 For casual horror fans lusting after a bit of Lovecraft in their titles, I’d still recommend Dark Corners of the Earth, but for fanatics of the Providence author, Call of Cthulhu still is one of the more polished experiences out there, so it is hard not to recommend.